Table of Contents

 - Water to hydrate during your workout.

-[Step 1] Warm Up And Stretches
+Step 1: Warm Up And Stretches

-Before you even step onto the recumbent bike, you need to make sure your body is ready for the workout.
+Before you even step onto the recumbent bike, you need to make sure your body is ready for the exercise.
 The best way to ensure you don’t get any injury is to warm up and stretch.
 The most important places to warm up and stretch are your calves, hamstrings, and quads.

-[Step 2] Adjust The Recumbent Bike
+Step 2: Adjust The Recumbent Bike

 The next thing you want to do is adjust the bike to fit your body.
 Usually, the seat is adjustable.
 So are the feet pedal straps.